 Will the current method of recertification by examination continue to be offered?

 Yes, individuals up for recertification have the option of recertifying either by examination or by IPUs.

 How does the Recertification by Infection Prevention Units (IPUs) process work?

-Recertification by IPUs is achieved every five years.
-Candidates who choose to recertify this way must submit a “professional portfolio” using the interactive online submission system.
-IPUs are accumulated by earning points from the projects or activities outlined in the Candidate Handbook.
+Candidates who choose to recertify using continuing education must submit a “professional portfolio” using the interactive online submission system on the CBIC website.
+IPUs are accumulated by earning contact hours from participating in qualifying activities, which are outlined in the Candidate Handbook

 How many IPUs do I need to accumulate?

 You must accumulate a minimum of 40 IPUs.
 All submitted activities must be provided by a credible organization and at least 20/40 infection prevention units must be sponsored through an accredited organization or state licensing board.

 How many domains do I need to meet?

 IPU portfolios must meet at minimum, six of the eight domains.

 No. IPUs are awarded per activity hour or assigned a lump sum, depending on the activity.